Southern Minnesota Ski Trails

 Ney Nature Center: 10km

 Groomed, classic ski trails through the 446-acre Ney Wildlife Preserve.
-Rentals available at the nature center A trail fee applies.
+Rentals available at the nature center.
+Equipment rentals available.

 Beaver Falls County Park: 3km